MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

 ### 2. Data Annotation Interface

 For data annotation, we employ a modified version of [Label Studio](https://labelstud.io/).
-Due to potential compatibility issues with the latest release, we recommend using our adapted version:
+Our custom implementation is based on a specific version of Label studio with some special designs for the emotion annotation tasks.

+#### Installation Options

+1. **Official Label Studio**: Download from [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio/)
-1. Download our modified Label Studio version from [soon available]().
+2. **Our Modified Version**: Download our customized version optimized for emotion recognition tasks from [**Soon available**]().

-2. Follow the installation instructions provided in the download.
+Both versions are expected to be compatible with our annotation workflow.

 The annotation interface is illustrated below: